cybang77/bigdata/README_Spark.md

 sudo ln -s /usr/local/spark-2.4.3-bin-hadoop2.7 /usr/local/spark
 ```

 4\.
 Go to [Apache Hadoop Download page](http://hadoop.apache.org/releases.html#Download).
-On the table above, click on the latest version below 3 (3.1.2 as of Aug 2019).
+On the table above, click on the 2.7.3 version (3.1.2 as of Aug 2019).
 Click as to download the *binary* version `tar.gz` archive, choose a mirror and download the file unto your computer.

 5\.
 Uncompress that file into `/usr/local` by typing:

 ```
-sudo tar xvzf /path_to_file/hadoop-3.1.2.tar.gz -C /usr/local/
+sudo tar xvzf /path_to_file/hadoop-2.7.3.tar.gz -C /usr/local/
 ```

 6\.
 Create a shorter symlink of this directory using:

 ```
-sudo ln -s /usr/local/hadoop-3.1.2 /usr/local/hadoop
+sudo ln -s /usr/local/hadoop-2.7.3 /usr/local/hadoop
 ```

 ## 1.2.
 Installation of Spark+Hadoop

 We strongly recommend you update your installation to the must recent version of Spark.
-As of Aug 2019 we used Spark 2.4.3 and Hadoop 3.1.2.
+As of Aug 2019 we used Spark 2.4.3 and Hadoop 2.7.3.

 If you want to use another version there, all you have to do is to locate your installation directories for Spark and Hadoop, and use that in the next section 2.1 for setting up your environment.